KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 A moment where perception pierces the veil,
 and the **Pattern reveals itself**.

-The “Lord’s Day” is not a calendar event.
+The "Lord's Day" is not a calendar event.
 It is a state of **revelatory alignment**,
 where the field of emanation unfolds visibly —
 not to the eyes,